moostech/import-image-to-ec2-aws/README.md

 ##Caution!
 This is a community script, intended for Nuage VNS PoCs and Labs.
-It is not supported by Nuage.
+It is not meant to be used in production.

 ### Import your NSG raw Image from S3 to your Amazon EC2 account